 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 804 Hernández 2015 Support Among other things, requires the Court Reporters Board (CRB) to adopt regulations that establish minimum continuing education (CE) requirements for renewal of a certified shorthand reporter (CSR) certificate by July 1, 2017.
-Specifies that the continuing education required includes a minimum of two hours of course credits in ethics and professional conduct of shorthand reporting.
-Limits the continuing education required to no less than eight hours and no more than 12 hours every two years.
+Specifies that the continuing education required includes a minimum of 2 hours of course credits in ethics and professional conduct of shorthand reporting.
+Limits the continuing education required to no less than 8 hours and no more than 12 hours every two years.
 Requires certificate holders, six months after the effective date of the regulations, to certify completion of minimum CE requirements to the CRB when renewing a certificate.
 Requires the CRB to ensure that the CE requirement is relevant to the practice of shorthand reporting.
 Permits the CRB to revoke or deny the right of a CE provider for failure to comply with requirements or regulations as specified.
 Authorizes the CRB to adopt regulations to implement the above provisions.
-Requires the CRB to collaborate with the Judicial Council to develop a list of approved courses that satisfy the requirements established by California Rule of Court 10.474 and specifies that courses on the list shall satisfy both requirements.
-V AB 874 Rendon 2015 Neutral, with technical amendments Applies the Dills Act to the Judicial Council to confer bargaining rights to Judicial Council employees. Π AB 1699 Hernandez 2010 Oppose unless amended Provides that the General Fund and other special funds are to be continuously appropriated in an amount necessary for employee compensation and benefits, so that state employees will be fully paid in the absence of a state budget.
+Requires the CRB to collaborate with the Judicial Council to develop a list of approved courses that satisfy the requirements established by California Rules of Court, rule 10.474 and specifies that courses on the list shall satisfy both requirements.
+V AB 874 Rendon 2015 Neutral Applies the Dills Act to the Judicial Council to confer bargaining rights to Judicial Council employees.
+II AB 1699 Hernandez 2010 Oppose unless amended Provides that the General Fund and other special funds are to be continuously appropriated in an amount necessary for employee compensation and benefits, so that state employees will be fully paid in the absence of a state budget.
 The contents of this bill are identical to the provisions of AB 790.
 II, III Inappropriately treats judicial branch employees differently than other public employees.
+AB 1749 Lowenthal 2010 Support Extends the existing provisions of the California Whistleblower Protection Act (CWPA) to the judicial branch.
+II Promotes accountability and transparency.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch